squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 [`enabled`](#+tags.enabled){ #+tags.enabled }

 :   :octicons-milestone-24: Default: `true` – This option specifies whether
     the plugin is enabled when building your project.
-If you want to switch the plugin off, you can disable it with the following lines:
+If you want to speed up local builds, you can use an [environment variable]:

     ``` yaml
     plugins:
-      - tags:
+      - privacy:
-          enabled: false
+          enabled: !ENV [CI, false]
     ```

 [`tags_file`](#+tags.tags_file){ #+tags.tags_file }